pyhmsa/pyhmsa/README.rst

 The only dependency of pyHMSA is to `NumPy <http://www.numpy.org>`_, in order to represent the multi-dimensional data.

-pyHMSA is written to support both Python 2 and 3.
+pyHMSA is written to support both Python 3.6+.

 The library is provided under the MIT license.

-pyHMSA was developed as part of the doctorate thesis project of Philippe T. Pinard at RWTH Aachen University (Aachen, Germany) under the supervision of Dr. Silvia Richter.

 More information can be found at the website: